prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 #### Step 5: Set up event tracker for bid request

-The bid request for Native Ads may have the descrition of expected event trackers.
+The bid request for mative ads may have a descrition of expected event trackers.
 The full spec for the Native template you can find in the [Native Ad Specification from IAB](https://www.iab.com/wp-content/uploads/2018/03/OpenRTB-Native-Ads-Specification-Final-1.2.pdf).

 The example of creating the event trackers array: